InteraqtDev/interaqt/packages/shared/temp/shared.api.md

 // Warnings were encountered during analysis:
 //
-// activity/Activity.ts:324:9 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
+// activity/Activity.ts:273:9 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
+// attributive.ts:126:1 - (ae-forgotten-export) The symbol "BoolExpressionDataPublic" needs to be exported by the entry point index.d.ts
 // createClass.ts:48:9 - (ae-forgotten-export) The symbol "ClassMetaPublicItem" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)